qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 Qobj data =
 [[ 0.72964232+0.j      ]
  [-0.39993745+0.554682j]]]

+For some problems interesting observations can be draw from the quasienergy levels alone.
+Consider for example the quasienergies for the driven two-level system introduced above as a function of the driving amplitude, calculated and plotted in the following example.
+For certain driving amplitudes the quasienergy levels cross.
+Since the the quasienergies can be associated with the time-scale of the long-term dynamics due that the driving, degenerate quasienergies indicates a "freezing" of the dynamics (sometimes known as coherent destruction of tunneling).

+.. plot:: guide/scripts/floquet_ex0.py
+   :width: 4.0in
+   :include-source:

 Given the Floquet modes at :math:`t=0`, we obtain the Floquet mode at some later time :math:`t` using the function :func:`qutip.floquet.floquet_mode_t`: